Code-Institute-Submissions/First-milestone-project-45/TESTING.md

 Go to the navigation menu bar and click on ‘Home’, scroll down to the ‘Related Interests’ section and click on ‘More Info’ in the ‘Eco Home Products’ card.

   - User wants to know the cost of an earthship, tiny house or shipping container home in the UK.

+Go to the resources page and within the website links there is information for how to calculate how much it would cost.
+As it depends on where you buy land and what size your home is, the modern conveniences you need, where you get your energy source from, where you get your water from and other factors.

 # Responsiveness of website